-The name Terre des Hommes was inspired to the founder Edmond Kaiser.
-In French, “Terre des Hommes” expresses the concept of a “human earth”, referring to human values such as responsibility of everyone in building a better world; cooperation among each other, and the potential inherent in each child to develop great talents if protected, cared for and loved.
-Responsibility, cooperation and child talents are core values that guide the mission of Terre des Hommes as an non-governmental organization.
+The name Terre des Hommes was inspiring for the founder Edmond Kaiser.
+In French, “Terre des Hommes” expresses the concept of a “human earth”, referring to human values such as the responsibility of everyone to build a better world; cooperation with each other, and the inherent potential in each child to develop great talents if protected, cared for and loved.
+Responsibility, cooperation and child talents are core values that guide the mission of Terre des Hommes as an non-governmental organisation.

 2. What are the main activities of Terre des Hommes?

 Terre des Hommes supports and runs 1046 development and humanitarian aid projects to improve the living conditions of the most underprivileged children, their families and communities in 69 countries in Africa, Asia, Europe, Latin America and the Middle East (2013 data).